What this is about

 Also I remember that the movie itself showed a main character who was not honest and cheated on the other main character.
 It does not even draw a nice picture on queer people, reproduces some negative stereotypes.
 So, apart from some really romantic scenes this is not a movie I would recommend.

-Then, I also might be biased, since I read the problematic violations on set before I watched it.
+Then, I also might be biased, since I read about the problematic violations of boundaries on set before I watched it.
 Also in my polyamorous way to live I cannot really emotionally relate to the concept of cheating and jealousy.
 And I only watched it once and will not do it again.
 So, maybe better trust other reviews.